Hotels in Port St. Lucie, Florida

 Which hotels in Port St. Lucie, Florida have suites or extra space?

-Which hotels in Port St. Lucie, Florida have an in-room kitchen or kitchenette?
+Which hotels in Port St. Lucie, Florida have a kitchenette?

 Ready to book in Port St. Lucie?